sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 ### Plotting all channel ERPs

 Finally, you may also plot all scalp channels simultaneously.
-To do this, simply click the push button *Sel. all* to select all data channels.
-Then again press the *Plot ERPs* button in the left column.
+To do this, click the push button *Sel. all* to select all data channels.
+Then again, press the *Plot ERPs* button in the left column.

 ![600px](/assets/images/studyplot10.png)